 Instant Messaging Rules of Engagement

-We recently discussed the increasing use of Enterprise Instant Messaging (EIM) in the corporate world.
-We noted that instant messaging is a nice complement to email and phone conversations.
+We recently discussed the increasing use of Enterprise Instant Messaging (EIM) solutions in the corporate world.
+We noted that corporate instant messaging is a nice complement to email and phone conversations.
 It’s fast, effective and essentially real-time, while the fact that it’s text-based means non-real-time communication can be facilitated with EIM as well.

 Vivian Giang discussed some of these rules in an article for Business Insider.
 The full article is worth reading, but we thought we’d highlight a few of the more fundamental points:

 Enterprise instant messaging solutions are not a replacement for email or phone calls; they are complementary tools.
 “Ask yourself: “Will this message require the receiver to take time to think about their response?,” Giang advises.
 “If yes, you might want to send an email or call them instead.”

 Be Conscious of Status Messages

 Most corporate instant messaging tools allow users to put up a status, which usually include options like “available,” “busy” and “away.”
 It’s polite to avoid messaging people who have a status of “busy” or “away.”
 They are essentially telling you they do not wish to be disturbed, with the possible exception of critical items.
 Think of it as someone having their office door shut.